-Spring cleaning can be more than just a chore, however.
-It can actually be exciting if you use the time to start cleaning up something far greater than your house: your soul.
-The more you invite God to blow the fresh air of his love into your life, the more motivated you become to cleanse negativity out of your mind and welcome in beautiful positivity.
+The annual practice of cleaning your home thoroughly every spring can be more than just a chore.
+As you go through physical spring cleaning, you can expand the process to spiritual spring cleaning and experience wonder in the process.
+The more you invite God to blow the fresh air of his love into your life, the more you can cleanse negativity out of your soul and welcome in positivity.

 Here are 6 ways to spring clean your soul: